alix-tz/phd/posts/014/index.md

 <img src="/images/peraire_scores.png" alt="a table of the scored obtained on the different train set, test set and resize configurations" widht="400px">

-Fortunately, it seems that my previous interpretation is not contradicted by the results I obtain with this second series of training.
+Fortunately, it seems that my previous interpretation is not fully contradicted by the results I obtain with this second series of training.
 Let's focus on two observations:

 1. Whenever a model is trained only on the D series, and tested only on the B series, it appears to be completely incapable of predicting anything but gibberish, losing between 32 and 35 points of accuracy.
 It confirms that the aspect of the documents from the two series are too different.
 On the other hand, when the model is fine-tuned on the B series only, it maintains a fairly good accuracy when applied to the D series, whichever resize mode is used.
 I think it confirms that the B series is enough for the model to learn some sort of formal features from Peraire's handwriting, which the models can transfer to documents written with a different writing instrument.